 We reflected upon this idea—composing for institutional ensembles—in the follow-up session with Helge Sunde and composer and conductor Geir Lysne, who conducts the NDR big band in Hamburg, Germany.
 Geir brought a very wide array of experiences to the table (he has lead over 30 ensembles and orchestras in the past few years), including ensemble etiquette, part writing, and other insights from the professional world.
 He stressed to us the importance of rehearsal time, clean parts, and an appropriate attitude when it comes to sharing recordings—these themes echoed some things I had learnt during the American Composers Orchestra Jazz Composers Workshop (see earlier on my page for blogs about this).
 Either way, this pep talk was crucial for preparing with a professional radio big band and making a good impression as a composer in front of the band for the first time.

 In the meanwhile, I got to sled for this first time in Oslo at Frognersetern, saw the famous haunting mausoleum by Emmanuel Vigeland, a must-see for people visiting Oslo, and managed to find pretty good Texas BBQ in Oslo with my roommate.
 The following week, my friends Richard Köster, Åsmund Ødegaard, and I decided it would be nice to get together a string quartet for Musikkbaren, a casual concert format where people sit and eat while listening to music of a variety of genres.
 We are on the same bill as a trio of folk singers exploring contemporary compositional ideas, including microtonality (they performed laser-sharp straight tone with quarter tones!), and an experimental improvising quartet.
-Richard and Åsmund’s pieces were short but full of character (as good string quartets should be!), and I conducted Hylestad (featuring storytelling narration from Bethany Forseth-Reichberg and Mike McCormick and trumpet by Richard).
+Richard and Åsmund’s pieces were short but full of character, and I conducted Hylestad (featuring storytelling narration from Bethany Forseth-Reichberg and Mike McCormick and trumpet by Richard).
 It was my first time conducting publicly for a while, but I was comfortable, and since I knew the piece, my conducting was a lot smoother than in previous performances, complete with cues and multiple tempo and meter changes.

 After the performance of Hylestad and an extensive search for players for my April recital, I flew to Germany to visit my friend Jonas Gerigk, a bassist from Dresden also interested in free improvisation.
 We took a tour of Dresden, did some playing around the city, recorded for a radio session with Coloradio Dresden, visited the two major art museums in the city, and listened to a version of “Marriage of Figaro” at the Sempreopera.
 Dresden was mostly destroyed during World War II, but the city was rebuilt in a grand manner.
 The main church, Jonas lives in a local town, close to Dresden, called Pohrsdorf, where his girlfriend’s family owns a farm/jazz club/saxophone museum.
 He’s constantly surrounded by music where he lives.
 While Dresden is more musically conservative, it was nice to see Jonas leading a new jazz scene with some of his colleagues at the conservatory.